XrXr/xrxr.github.io/content/post/strict-aliasing.md

 date: 2022-05-23T22:31:37-04:00
 ---

-Recently I was asked about how to review C99 code for problems that arise from failing to follow the so called "strict aliasing rules".
-I struggled to present my thought process while vetting code for this class of problems, so I thought I would write a post to hopefully make my explanation more coherent.
+Recently I was asked how I review C99 code for problems that arise from failing to follow the so called "strict aliasing rules".
+I struggled to answer, so I thought I would write a post to hopefully make my explanation more coherent.

 The strict aliasing rules can be surprising because the way optimizers take advantage of them doesn't mesh well with the popular belief that pointers are